 5: The projects we fund are community driven.

 Our local partners do the work, so the results are theirs.
 Locally informed and locally driven solutions to poverty are the best solutions—the most sustainable and the most appropriate—because they come from the people who can keep the initiatives going after Oxfam and its funding goes away.

 6: Poverty puts people in harm's way.

 Poverty makes people vulnerable to calamities—from armed conflicts to earthquakes.
-It is poverty that forces people to live in violent areas or to build their houses with flimsy materials in locations vulnerable to floods and landslides.
+Poverty forces people to live in violent areas or to build their houses with flimsy materials in locations vulnerable to floods and landslides.
+But even the poorest countries can ensure local leaders have the funds and training they need to mount an effective disaster response, and prepare for future emergencies.
 We help people in vulnerable communities to reduce their risks, and to advocate with their governments to support their efforts.

 7: We help people learn about their basic rights and how to defend them.